Skip to content

 What is Expected of Pastoral Care Practices?

-Pastoral care provides spiritual aid in many aspects.
-Pastoral care is an essential part of ministry for those to serve the local church and serve through Christ’s love and justice and provides emotional, social and spiritual support for those in need or who are suffering a crisis alone.
-This care and support can also provide nurturing through prayer.
-The main practices of pastoral care include:
+Pastoral care is an essential part of ministry to those who serve in the local church because it provides profound spiritual aid to those who need it most.
+Pastors, chaplains, and spiritual directors guide people toward Christ’s love and justice by providing emotional, social, and spiritual support for those in need and who may be suffering a crisis alone.

 • The sick and homebound